JHart96/fastapi-lambda/README.md

 ### Domain

-Through route 53 I think we can set up domains using this: https://www.serverless.com/plugins/serverless-domain-manager.
+Through route 53 we can set up domains using: https://www.serverless.com/plugins/serverless-domain-manager.